prpole/dissertation/chapter2/main.md

-London's concept of an ecological species-being developed mostly in the final years of his life, and so it is no surprise that the most paradigmatic statement appears in *The Acorn-Planter*, a play published (but never performed) in 1916, the year before his death.
-His notes towards what he calls the play's "argument" are more explicit than the final version of the play itself on this point: "The soil & the world belong to those who make the soil & the world most fruitful & thereby make possible life more _abundant_. [...] the duty of life [...] is to make life more abundant."
+London's concept of an ecological species-being developed mostly in the final years of his life, and so it is no surprise that the most paradigmatic statement appears in *The Acorn-Planter --- A California Forest Play*, a play written and published (but never performed) in 1916, the year before his death.[^ln-ap-labor] His notes towards what he calls the play's "argument" are more explicit than the final version of the play itself on this point: "The soil & the world belong to those who make the soil & the world most fruitful & thereby make possible life more _abundant_. [...] the duty of life [...] is to make life more abundant."
 In this remarkable note, London defines human species-being according to an ecological ethic.
 Making life more "abundant" is both the duty of all living things and the conditions for staking a claim to the world as a whole.
 Though the sense in which he means "belongs to" is ambiguous, given London's political commitments, it would not be unreasonable to take it as a literal statement of property, or rather, a schema for the abolition of property.
 What is most startling about the note is that the two statements, taken together, seem to disenfranchise much of humanity.
 Failing our collective duty, modern humans can hardly be said to make life more abundant, a fact that goes without saying in the twenty-first century but was already clear to many like London observing ecological trends in the first decades of the twentieth.
 Failing this duty in turn means that humanity would lose the claim to the natural world we have asserted explicitly since Bacon.
-Far from endorsing the inexhaustible claim to nature implied by the technological humanism of "To Build a Fire", London's speculative species-being is predicated on the conditionality of that claim.
+Far from endorsing the inexhaustible claim to nature implied by the technological humanism of "To Build a Fire", London's speculative species-being is predicated on the conditionality of that claim.[@JLCollection JL2059]

+[^ln-ap-labor]: In the front matter of the play itself, London specifies that *The Acorn-Planter* was to "Be Sung by Efficient Singers Accompanied by a Capable Orchestra."
+Planned to be performed for the Bohemian Club, of which he and Frank Norris were members, the play's demands apparently exceeded its context, for the requisite efficient singers and capable orchestra were never found.
+See [@labor_all_1976].

+Taken in the larger dramatic context of *The Acorn-Planter*, however, this statement's easy assumption of a unified humanity becomes predictably complicated.
+In short, these musings occur in a context of colonial conquest that London was entirely unequipped to handle.
+He conceived of the plot in terms of "Indian & White", "2 motifs that are [in] apparent conflict that is reconciled in _the end_."[@JLCollection JL2059] Red Cloud is the titular "Acorn-Planter," leader of the Nishinam tribe according to a hereditary line leading from the "first man" and first Acorn-Planter.
+In the face of a prophecy telling of the coming "Sun Man" who will destroy the Nishinam, Red Cloud promotes peace and the promotion of beauty and life in contrast to the bellicose inclinations of the War Chief, who has absolute authority in times of war.
+When European explorers arrive, the Nishinam understand them to be the prophesied Sun Men.
+Despite the efforts of Red Cloud and the leader of the Sun Men (called only the Sun Man) to form a friendship, the War Chief and his followers kill the explorers with stolen muskets, prompting the dying Sun Man to prophecy the destruction of the Nishinam by his "brothers": "Many are our brothers and strong.
+They will come after us. [...]
+When you plant blood you harvest blood."
+In the second act, which takes place a century later, the Sun Men return to slaughter the Nishinam and take control of California, promising to increase its abundance... <!--man, I need to outline.-->

+> RED CLOUD: I am the Fire-Bringer.
+I stole the fire from the ground squirrel and hid it in the heart of the wood.

+> SUN MAN: Then am I Prometheus, your brother.
+I stole the fire from heaven and hid it in the heart of the wood.

+> RED CLOUD: I am the Acorn-Planter.
+I am the Food-Bringer, the Life-Maker.
+I make food for more life, ever more life.

+> SUN MAN: Then am I truly your brother.
+Life-Maker am I, tilling the soil in the sweat of my brow from the beginning of time, planting all manner of good seeds for the harvest.

 [ oops not that easy, cuz history and racism: acorn planter note/summary ]